Skip to main content

 Components let us snap together pieces of code that communicate via interfaces (in our contract driven development).
 A component doesn't have a compile-time dependency on the actual implementation of another component, it only knows how to communicate across the contract boundary.
 More importantly, the fulfillment of that contract can be either another component or the host itself.

-The big thing that comes with components, beyond just our contract driven development, is that they are language agnostic.
+The big thing that comes with components is that they are language agnostic.
 When we want to reuse a library, your Rust developer colleague is only too happy to share their library, but Rustaceans code in Rust so their link sends us to a crate.
 What’s the solution?
 With components everything just builds to a Wasm module removing the language dependency, so whether your components are in JavaScript, Rust or Go, they can all be used as components.

 We believe components make the promises of Wasm real.